-Significant expenditures have been made in FY2018 on the refurbishment of the Caretaker's House, the replacement and repair of the Synagogue's boilers and radiators, and new car park lighting.
-Additional expenditures are planned in future on further repairs to the Synagogue, as well as the repair or replacement of the Youth Hut.
+Significant expenditures have been made in FY2019 on the replacement and repair of the Synagogue's boilers and radiators, as well as the ongoing maintenance of the Synagogue Building.
+Additional expenditures are planned in future on further repairs to the Synagogue, as well as the further refurbishment of the Caretaker's House.
 Some of these expenditures are financed by donations, but most are covered by the cash inflow from the Synagogue's operating activities.